The History of Latex Generation

 4.Runaround Sue (Cover)

-New Zealand based record label called "Onefoot Records".
+After playing a sold out show with No Use For a Name at NYC's Wetlands, the band was approached by a New Zealand based record label called "Onefoot Records".
 Latex G soon signed a contract with Onefoot and went back to Steve Meyer's studio to record the first Full Length CD entitled "360".
 During the recording of 360, they met future band member Hugo Gasc, who worked at a deli across the street from the recording studio.

 ====Recording Session #5====